 While you’re shopping around, spend the time necessary to find a credit card that complements your spending habits and provides enough value to justify any fees you might have to pay.

-Popular types of credit cards available to individuals with good credit range from premium travel cards (The Platinum Card® from American Express (Review) is a great pick) to straightforward balance transfer credit cards (try the BankAmericard® Credit Card, there’s no balance transfer fee for the first 60 days).
+Popular types of credit cards available to individuals with good credit range from premium travel cards (The Platinum Card® from American Express (Review) is a great pick) to straightforward balance transfer credit cards (try the Navy Federal Credit Union Platinum Card (Review), there’s no balance transfer fee).

 Plus, you’ll find cards that earn bonus points and cash back with all sorts of merchants, including gas stations, grocery stores, office supply stores, department stores, and more.
 This should make it simple to find something that suits your lifestyle.

 When you think you’ve found the perfect credit card, fill out and submit the application.
 The issuer will conduct a hard credit inquiry to evaluate your credit scores and credit reports in order to determine whether you’re a worthy borrower.
 This inquiry may impact your credit scores slightly, but the effect should be relatively inconsequential.

 You’ll often be approved or denied instantly, though it might take longer.

 For general spending, the Citi® Double Cash Card – 18 month BT offer (Review) has one of the better credit card offers out there.
 You get 2% cash back on every purchase — 1% when you swipe your card, 1% when you pay it off (must pay at least the minimum due on time).
 As icing on the cake, there’s an introductory APR of 0% for 18 months on Balance Transfers (before its regular APR of 13.99% – 23.99% (Variable) kicks in).

 And that’s all for no annual fee.